-THE AURORA HIGHLANDS COMMUNITY AUTHORITY BOARD RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES (DEFICITS) OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+THE AURORA HIGHLANDS COMMUNITY AUTHORITY BOARD RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES (DEFICITS) OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

-Net Change in Fund Balances - Total Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-In the statement of activities, capital outlay is not reported as an expenditure.
-However, the statement of activities will report as depreciation expense, the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
-Therefore, this is the amount of capital related activity in the current period.

-Capital Outlay Transfer of Capital Assets from AACMD

-The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of long-term debt consumes the current financial resources of governmental funds.
+Net Change in Fund Balances - Total Governmental Funds \$ (83,508,293) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period.
+Capital Outlay Transfer of Capital Assets from AACMD 25,092,273 95,539,012 The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of government funds.
 Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The net effect of these differences in the treatment of long-term debt and related items is as follows:

-Current Year Bond Issuance (63,000,000)

-Current Year Developer Advances (25,530,326)

-Repayment of Developer Advances 26,893,996

-Repayment of Developer Advances - Accrued Interest 911,299

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-Accrued Interest on Bonds Payable - Change in Liability (16,950,192) Accrued Interest on Developer Advances Payable - Change in Liability (727,811)

-Change in Net Position of Governmental Activities
+Current Year Bond Issuance Current Year Developer Advances Repayment of Developer Advances Repayment of Developer Advances - Accrued Interest (25,740,291) (25,092,273) 25,092,273 107,276 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Accrued Interest on Bonds Payable - Change in Liability Accrued Interest on Developer Advances Payable - Change in Liability (24,821,978) (107,276) Changes in Net Position of Governmental Activities \$ (13,439,277)

-THE AURORA HIGHLANDS COMMUNITY AUTHORITY BOARD GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE (DEFICIT) - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2022
+THE AURORA HIGHLANDS COMMUNITY AUTHORITY BOARD GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2023